 It includes an introduction to modern digital information and communication technologies, but concentrates on the way they are used by businesses and the way society is being changed by their employment.

-As the book concentrates on basic principles and the social impact of the technology it remains surprisingly relevant nineteen years after publication.It still sells a surprising number of copies each year, mainly in the USA.
+As the book concentrates on basic principles and the social impact of the technology it remains surprisingly relevant more than twenty years after publication.It still sells a surprising number of copies each year, mainly in the USA.
 Perhaps because it maps out an agenda of topics which are well worth pursuing.

 (However it failed to anticipate the contemporary importance of smart phones and social media such as Facebook.
-My oldest son Paul Tansey, Managing Director of Intergage Ltd, now gives excellent presentations on such more recent developments!
+My oldest son Paul Tansey, Managing Director of the Intergage Group, now gives excellent presentations on such more recent developments!
 Some available on-line.)

 Anyone looking for a more up-to-date work addressing some of the same issues (albeit in a more radical way) is advised to look at Shoshana Zuboff's The Age of Surveillance Capitalism published in 2019 by Profile Books in the UK and Public Affairs in the USA.